-After treatment, you will need regular checkups to monitor your health and see whether the prostate cancer has returned.
+After treatment, you will need regular check-ups to monitor your health and check that the prostate cancer hasn’t come back.
 This will involve testing your PSA level at regular intervals.

-Your PSA levels will vary depending on the treatment you received.
-After surgery, your PSA level should drop quickly to 0 or close to 0, as there are no prostate cells left to produce the antigen.
-After radiotherapy, your PSA level will drop gradually and it may take 2–3 years for your PSA to reach its lowest level.
-If you have ADT as well as radiotherapy, your PSA levels will generally be quite low while undergoing treatment.
+Your PSA level will vary depending on the type of treatment you had.
+After surgery, your PSA level should drop quickly to 0 (or to a level that can’t be detected), as there are no prostate cells left to make the antigen.
+After radiation therapy, your PSA level should drop gradually and it may take 2–3 years for your PSA to reach its lowest level.
+If you have ADT as well as radiation therapy, your PSA level will generally be quite low while undergoing treatment.

-Your doctor will decide how often you need check-ups or a PSA test.
-Over time, if there are no further problems, your check-ups will become less frequent.
-If you notice any new symptoms in-between checkups, you should let your GP or specialist know.
+Talk to your doctor about how often you will need check-ups or a PSA test.
+Over time, if there are no further problems, your checkups will become less frequent.
+If you notice any new symptoms in between check-ups, you should let your GP or specialist know.